uwueviee/selfbutt/getting-started.md

 | prefix | The prefix for all the commands. |
 | ownerID | The Discord ID that the bot will listen for commands sent by that ID.
 [How to find your ID](/How to find your token/ID) |

+When you are finshed filling out all the values open a command prompt / terminal and go to the directory that the selfbot is in.
+Then you will need to type `npm install` and let it install all the required modules, when that is complete do`npm start` to actually start the selfbot.

+When ever you want to start the selfbot, type in `npm start` in the directory.